Tet Offensive: United States

 The Tet Offensive created a crisis within the Johnson administration, which became increasingly unable to convince the American public that it had been a major defeat for the communists.
 The optimistic assessments made before the offensive by the administration and the Pentagon came under heavy criticism and ridicule as the "credibility gap" that had opened in 1967 widened into a chasm.

-At the time of the Tet Offensive, the majority of the American public perceived that the war was not being won by the United States and its allies, despite assurances from the President and military leaders that such was the case.
-No matter that the PAVN/VC lost about 30,000 of their best troops in the fighting at Tet, they were capable of replacing those lost with recruits from North Vietnam.
+At the time of the Tet Offensive, the majority of the American public felt the war was not being won by the United States and its allies, despite assurances from the President and military leaders to the contrary.
+Even if the PAVN/VC lost about 30,000 of their best troops in the fighting at Tet, they were capable of making up the losses with replacements from North Vietnam.
 In 1969, the year after the Tet battles, the US suffered 11,780 killed, the second highest annual total in the war.
 This was a clear indication that the North Vietnamese were capable of ongoing offensive actions, despite their losses at Tet.
-Most Americans were tired of suffering so many casualties without evidence that they were going to stop anytime in the foreseeable future.
-Walter Cronkite, anchorman of the CBS Evening News, argued for negotiations as an honourable way out in a Special Report based on his journalism in Vietnam broadcast on CBS TV in March.
+Most Americans were tired of suffering so many casualties without evidence they were going to stop anytime in the foreseeable future.
+Walter Cronkite, anchorman of the CBS Evening News, argued for negotiations as an honorable way out in a Special Report based on his journalism in Vietnam broadcast on CBS TV in March.

 The shocks that reverberated from the battlefield continued to widen: On 18 February 1968 MACV posted the highest U.S. casualty figures for a single week during the entire war: 543 killed and 2,547 wounded.
 As a result of the heavy fighting, 1968 went on to become the deadliest year of the war for the US forces with 16,592 soldiers killed.
 On 23 February the U.S. Selective Service System announced a new draft call for 48,000 men, the second highest of the war.
 On 28 February Robert S. McNamara, the Secretary of Defense who had overseen the escalation of the war in 1964–1965, but who had eventually turned against it, stepped down from office.